ax-bt/ax-bt/README.md

 - 📫 [ax3btt@gmail.com](mailto:ax3btt@gmail.com)

-I manage a set of private repositories. this is my personal account
+I manage a set of private repositories.
+This is my personal account

 <!---
 ax-bt is a ✨ special ✨